Objective C10: Support Education, Engagement and Local Food Production

 For many years, community partners in Windsor and Essex County have been working collaboratively to address food security issues.
 One of the outcomes of this work has been the start up and expansion of several community gardens in Windsor.

-A community garden generally occurs when land is used for the growing of fruits, vegetables or flowers collectively by a group of people for non-commercial purposes.
+A community garden generally occurs when a group of people uses land for the growing of fruits, vegetables or flowers collectively for non-commercial purposes.
 The land may have both individual plots for individual produce consumption, as well as community plots where produce is donated to the community through food banks.
 Community gardens can occur on publically or privately owned lands and are usually managed collectively by a not-for-profit group or organization.

 Community gardens growing vegetables and native flowering plants promote biodiversity and limit the use of pesticides and manufactured fertilizer, thereby providing access to a source of healthy, fresh food for the community.
 They also foster community spirit and can turn a vacant piece of property or part of a City park into a thriving neighbourhood gathering place.